MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/types.md

     ```qsharp
     let zeros = new Int[13];
-    // new also allows for creating empty arrays:
+    // you can also use new for creating empty arrays:
     let emptyRegister = new Qubit[0];
     ```